-- (A) The database consists of randomly generated sequences. - (B) The expected score of any alignment between the query and a database sequence is zero. - (C) The query sequence is generated according to the background probabilities. - (D) The query sequence is not related to any sequence in the database.
+- (A) The database consists of randomly generated sequences.
+This one is not the null hypothesis, it is now the null is modeled. - (B) The expected score of any alignment between the query and a database sequence is zero. - (C) The query sequence is generated according to the background probabilities. - (D) The query sequence is not related to any sequence in the database. $\leftarrow$ THIS ONE